Voliware/Template2/README.md

 The Template library goes back to the roots of web development.
 Create HTML in your HTML files, and control the HTML in your Javascript files.
 Template is both a static and inheritable class that extends the native `HTMLElement`.
 It provides some basic DOM manipulation, such as `appendTo()` and `hide()`, and a `render()` function that updates the DOM from data.
 Template is desgined around using the HTML5 feature Custom Elements.
 If you already know native Javascript, you already know most of Template.

 ### Custom Elements
-[Custom Elements](https://tinyurl.com/y7vqn4df) lets you create a custom HTML element such as `<user-element>`.
+[Custom Elements](https://tinyurl.com/y7vqn4df) is a native HTML5 feature that lets you create a custom HTML element such as `<user-element>`.
 This lets you add functions and properties to the element and all instances of it.
 A `<form>` can be thought of as a custom element, because it has more features than a regular `<div>`.

 You add functionality to a custom element in your Javascript code by extending the `HTMLElement` (or any of its child classes) and then registering it with the `customElements` global object.